A Model of Dark Matter and Energy: Introduction

 Conventional wisdom is that the energy make-up of the universe is approximately 5\% normal matter, 25\% dark matter and 70\% dark energy where dark energy is responsible for the observed accelerated expansion.

-In the present Letter, we discuss a model in which both of these issues are addressed in a novel way.
+In the present talk, we discuss a model in which both of these issues are addressed in a novel way.
 The cosmological constant naturally appears with a value consistent with Eq.(\ref{CC1}) without fine-tuning.
-Our calculations will all be carried out with the Planck constant $\hbar$. and hence the Planck mass $M_{Planck} \equiv \sqrt{\hbar G/c}$, set equal to zero.
-In other words, Eq.(\ref{CC1}) has no connection at all with quantum mechanics.
+Our calculations can all be carried out with the Planck constant $\hbar$. and hence the Planck mass $M_{Planck} \equiv \sqrt{\hbar G/c}$, set equal to zero.
+In other words, Eq.(\ref{CC1}) has no connection with quantum mechanics.

-How can it be, that Eq.(\ref{CC1}) has no connection to the Planck mass?
-That sounds crazy!
-We cannot provide a quick and sharp answer to this question.
-Instead, we shall begin by providing a broad-brush discussion of our model which may hint at the answer, and also prepare the reader for some of our later results which may seem, at first sight, to be counterintuitive.